-All three analyses on task effect (univariate GLM, multivariate GNB and RSA) revealed convergent results spanning a number of anatomical regions (Fig. 3), e.g. VMPFC, IPL and LOTC (including EBA).
-To gain a more detailed insight into the responses in these regions, we defined several ROIs by setting a statistical threshold of q(FDR) = 0.01 cluster size corrected (min. cluster size threshold = 34) on the maps of the GNB analysis and extracting beta values from the resulting
+The analyses on task effect (univariate GLM, multivariate GNB) revealed convergent results spanning a number of anatomical regions (Fig. 3), e.g. VLPFC, IPL and LOTC (including EBA).
+To gain a more detailed insight into the responses in these regions, we defined ROIs via a 5-fold cross-validation procedure (see Material and Methods).
+The